The father of American teenage hostage freed by Hamas says she is 'doing very good'

 The International Committee of the Red Cross, which transported the freed Americans from Gaza to Israel, said their release offered "a sliver of hope" for those still being held.

-Their family had heard nothing from them since the attack and were later told by U.S. and Israeli officials that they were being held in Gaza, Natalie’s brother Ben has said previously.
+Their family had heard nothing from them since the attack and were later told by U.S. and Israeli officials that they were being held in Gaza, Natalie’s brother Ben has said.

 “At the same time we hold our pain very deep,” said Hecht, who called for the other hostages to be released as soon as possible.
 “We need to continue besieging whoever we can and however we can, and praying for their release.”